Eight-ball: Standardized rules of play

-American-style eight-ball rules are played around the world by professionals, and in many amateur leagues.
+American-style eight-ball is played around the world by professionals and in many amateur leagues.
 Nevertheless, the rules for eight-ball may be the most inconsistent of any billiard game, as there are several competing sets of "official" rules.

 The World Pool-Billiard Association (WPA), the governing body of pool which has continental and national affiliates around the world, promulgates standardized rules as Pool Billiards – The Rules of Play.
 These are used for amateur and professional play.

 Meanwhile, many amateur leagues – such as the American Poolplayers Association (APA) and its affiliate the Canadian Poolplayers Association (CPA), the Valley National Eight-ball Association (VNEA) and the BCA Pool League (BCAPL) – use their own rulesets which have slight differences from WPA rules and from each other.
-Millions of individuals play informally, using informal "house rules" which vary not only from area to area but even from venue to venue.
+Millions of individuals play casually, using informal "house rules" which vary not only from area to area but even from venue to venue.